-In the normal course of CGI's business with government clients, our member-partners may be required to hold government security clearances and they may have access to information that is classified or facilities that are restricted.
-Member-partners must comply with the letter and with the spirit of the laws, rules and regulations that apply to classified information and facilities that are restricted.
+In the normal course of CGI's business with government clients, our members may be required to hold government security clearances and they may have access to information that is classified or facilities that are restricted.
+Members must comply with the letter and with the spirit of the laws, rules and regulations that apply to classified information and facilities that are restricted.

-Whether a member-partner holds a security clearance or not, member-partners must not seek access to classified information or restricted facilities unless that access is required in order to allow them to carry out their assigned tasks.
-Member-partners must not accept access to, retain, or otherwise deal with classified information, or enter restricted facilities, unless they hold a current and valid security clearance that entitles them to have the appropriate degree of access.
-If there is any doubt about whether information is classified or whether facilities are restricted, about the restrictions that may apply to information or facilities, or whether the member-partner's security clearance is adequate in the circumstances, the member-partner must first consult with the CGI security officer who has the authority to advise themember-partner.
+Whether a member holds a security clearance or not, members must not seek access to classified information or restricted facilities unless that access is required in order to allow them to carry out their assigned tasks.
+Members must not accept access to, retain, or otherwise deal with classified information, or enter restricted facilities, unless they hold a current and valid security clearance that entitles them to have the appropriate degree of access.
+If there is any doubt about whether information is classified or whether facilities are restricted, about the restrictions that may apply to information or facilities, or whether the member's security clearance is adequate in the circumstances, the member must first consult with the CGI security officer who has the authority to advise themember.